blex-max/expos/docs/usage.md

 ### Additional Background Samples

-One or more additional indexed alignmentscan be merged into the Monte-Carlo background with `--bg`, e.g. `--bg other1.bam other2.bam`.
+One or more additional indexed alignments can be merged into the Monte-Carlo background with `-b`/`--background-sample`, repeating the flag once per file, e.g.
+`-b other1.bam -b other2.bam`.
 Supporting reads are always drawn from the primary `ALN` only; the extra samples contribute to the background population against which statistics are simulated.

 Background samples are only a valid source of statistical power if they were sequenced with the same protocol as the primary sample.
-To guard against this, for each record the pileup of each `--bg` sample is evaluated against the primary sample before inclusion.
-Therefore:
+To guard against this, for each record the pileup of each `-b`/`--background-sample` sample is evaluated against the primary sample before inclusion.

-- its own read lengths must be internally consistent (not itself a mix of very different read lengths);
+Therefore at the loci in question:

+- read length within the sample must be homogenous;
-- its median read length must match the primary sample;
+- median read length must match the primary sample;
-- its median fragment (template) length must match the primary sample.
+- median fragment (template) length must match the primary sample.

 A source that fails any of these checks is excluded from the background for that record.
 A warning is emitted to stderr per exclusion, unless `--quiet` has been passed.